Journeys to Germany

 Inge

 Gunter arranged for a family gathering at a local restaurant in our honor.
-About 40 relatives showed up for a splendid evening.
-I took photographs of each family group, and, in the process, we learned a little about their lives and they, ours.
+Approximately 40 relatives attended a splendid evening.
+I took photographs of each family group, and in the process, we learned a little about their lives and they learned a little about ours.
 Almost everyone said they were honored by our visit.
 Some of them had come to the United States in the 1960s, but Linda was one of the only U.S. relatives to travel to Germany, which meant a lot to them.